GlennVanSchil/LocationFInder/README.md

 5. Change the default city "Brugge" on rule #42 "List<City> centers = esCityDAO.findCityByName("Brugge");".
 This is case sensitive.

 ## Aditional information
-The location.sql script contains all cities from Belgium.
+The "LocationFinder\src\main\resources\json\cities.json" file contains all cities from Belgium.
 You can delete or create entries if you want too.
 As long as you don't change the names and/or structure, no code changes are required.

 All the configuration of the application happens in "LocationFinder\src\main\resources\spring\config.xml".
 Everything is default but if you would like to change the host or port of ElasticSearch for example you simply change the host and port property: